 - Opportunity Amount by Campaign, Landing page, and Source/Medium

-Creating an online marketing dashboard
+Creating an ads campaign performance dashboard

 - To create a new dashboard, click the + icon in the navigation bar on the left.